Quarry Landfill Capping Progress

 What further steps will be taken?

 On a recommendation from the Expert Panel that convened in March 2022, SCS Engineers designed a sidewall odor mitigation system for the quarry landfill.
 SCS Engineers reviewed the design with VA Department of Environmental Quality (DEQ) and two experts who sat on the panel.
 The work for the sidewall odor mitigation system was awarded to SCS Field Services, with work beginning on the system in December 2022.
-Work on the initial 222 feet of the system remains underway; once the initial 222 feet is complete, construction of the sidewall system for the remainder of the landfill will continue.
-The initial 222 feet of work will be isolated in order to collect data and ensure the system is working as designed.
+The sidewall odor mitigation was constructed and became fully operational by the imposed June 2023 deadline.

 The City will be conducting regular inspections and monitoring for erosion, cracking, or holes to document the locations and rates of settlement within the quarry landfill in order to make repairs as needed.
 Groundwater monitoring wells will also be placed around the quarry landfill to help determine if any leaks are present.